AnithaMedikonda/Daily-Work/README.md

 #16/05/21 Done sample example on the databinding of property, attribute and event and done sample example on the Directives of attribute , structural and custom.

+#17/05/21 Done an example on angular and reactive forms and done an example on the service in Angular.